-These are pages are weird, no. We all want to know something about the person writing but when doing the writing it’s hard to make the intro sound like a real person wrote it, one with interests and likes/dislikes, a job, friends…
+These pages are weird, no. We all want to know something about the person writing but when doing the writing it’s hard to make the intro sound like a real person wrote it, one with interests and likes/dislikes, a job, friends…

 I’m Sarah.
 I’ve spent most of my adult life working in bookshops because that’s where I’m most at home.
 I’ve done some great jobs over the years, including being a Children’s Bookseller and being part of the opening team at Waterstones Piccadilly.
 Currently I do bookish website stuff at Foyles.
 It’s fun.